ryan-allan/SDK/1.0/documentation/README.md

 <strong>To make an API call:</strong> You must create an array and pass it to the makeAPI_Call function [See Examples Below](#APICalls), one can then assign the return value of this
 function to an object and access any of the data from the response via this assigned object.

-<strong>To store a Postback:</strong> You must configure the proper parameters [See Examples Below](#PostbackStore).
+<strong>To store a Postback:</strong> You must configure the proper parameters and pass it to the storePostback function [See Examples Below](#PostbackStore).
 The method will return true if it was completed
 or false if it failed to make the connection.

 A current list of the API calls, Postback Formats and their parameters can be found